Robert Jessup: Biography

 Jessup was born on July 18, 1952, in Moscow, Idaho, to Clifford and Alvina Jessup and was raised in Seattle, Washington.
 He received his BFA in painting from the University of Washington in 1975 and his MFA in painting from the University of Iowa in 1979.
 He has had professorships at Ohio State University, Georgia State University, Cornell University, the Hartford Art School and the University of North Texas.

 Works

 Figurative (1971–2004)

 Although Jessup occasionally created in other styles this period is predominantly stylized and representational.
 The paintings tended to be large triptychs roughly 15 feet wide by 6 feet tall.
 The entire surface of each painting tended to be heavily textured like a choppy sea when viewed up close.

 Transitional (2005–2010)

-Already an established artist Jessup, then in his mid-fifties, and his wife Faith travelled to Europe for a month in 2008.
-They travelled to Madrid, Brussels and Florence but it was the baroque paintings in the Prado in Spain that influenced him the most.
+Already an established artist, Jessup, then in his mid-fifties, and his wife Faith travelled to Europe for a month in 2008.
+They travelled to Madrid, Brussels and Florence.
+Jessup said baroque paintings he saw in the Prado in Spain influenced him the most.
 He returned “with a desire to be more aggressive, more ambitious, more visionary, and take more chances.”
-Paintings during this time were strange and sometimes unsettling.
+Paintings during this time were described as strange and sometimes unsettling.